predict-legacy/PredictIO-iOS/ExampleSwift/Pods/PredictIO/README.md

 ## Installation
 ### Using CocoaPods
+[CocoaPods](http://cocoapods.org/) is a dependency manager for Cocoa projects.
 Copy and paste the following lines into your podfile:
 ```ruby
 platform :ios, '7.0'
 pod 'PredictIO', '~> 0.10.0'